-The Headteacher, Subject Leaders and nominated governors will monitor planning, and pupil conference to ensure opportunities for SMSC Education are being used effectively.
-Cross curricular links are encouraged, and will be monitored, especially in areas such as art, PSHE, RE, music, literacy and numeracy.
+The Head teacher, Subject Leaders and nominated governors will monitor planning, and pupil conference to ensure opportunities for SMSC education are being used effectively.
+Cross curricular links are encouraged, and will be monitored, especially in areas such as art, PSHE, RE, English, mathematics and music.